California-Data-Collaborative/Sewer_Overflow_Data_Challenge/README.md

 ## Timeline

-Please submit your final responses as a pull request to a fork of this repo by Friday May 26th at 5 PM PST.
+Please submit your final responses as a pull request from a fork of this repo by Friday May 26th at 5 PM PST.
 We will have office hours on Thursday May 18th in person at the [LA Clean Technology Incubator](http://laincubator.org/) from 2:30-3:30 PM.
 If there's interest we can also do a virtual video chat as well during that time to answer questions.

 ## The Prize